Los Errantes: Legislative reforms

-By this time, the issue of extraditing Los Errantes had escalated to the French Parliament, where several socialist deputies proposed legislation to end the police's control over the proceedings.
+The issue of extraditing Los Errantes soon escalated to the French Parliament, where several socialist deputies proposed legislation to end the police's control over the proceedings.
 On 9 December 1929, the Senate passed a law requiring the authorisation of the Court of Cassation for any extraditions, following an intensive investigation and a fair trial for the accused.
 The law also specified that extradition would be refused if a crime or criminal proceedings were political in nature.
 Although the reform was implemented, it was not applied retroactively to the case of Los Errantes.

-The Chamber of Deputies then requested clarification from the government about the extradition proceedings, with Justice Minister Barthou replying that they would not be extraditing Los Errantes to Spain.
+The Chamber of Deputies then requested clarification from the government about the extradition proceedings, with Justice Minister Louis Barthou replying that they would not be extraditing Los Errantes to Spain.
 The charges against them in Spain were recognised by French law as political actions, but the government considered the charges in Argentina to be common law offences.
 Despite the distinction, Argentine activists claimed that extraditing the Spaniards to Argentina would inevitably lead to their subsequent extradition to Spain.
 The defense campaigns in Argentina and France redoubled their efforts to prevent this.
-On 7 January 1927, the IADC organised a rally at the Salle Wagram, but despite having the capacity to hold 10,000 people, the building ended up being too small to accommodate the whole crowd.
-Among the speakers were IDH President Victor Bash, the Spanish writer Miguel de Unamuno, the socialist politicians Ludovic-Oscar Frossard and Henri Sellier, Sébastien Faure of the IADC, and the group's defense lawyers Henri Torrés and Henri Berthon.
+On 7 January 1927, the IADC organised a rally at the Salle Wagram, but the building ended up being too small to accommodate the whole crowd.
+Among the speakers were IDH President Victor Basch, the Spanish writer Miguel de Unamuno, the socialist politicians Ludovic-Oscar Frossard and Henri Sellier, Sébastien Faure of the IADC, and the group's defense lawyers Henry Torrès and Henri Berthon.
 The rally unanimously demanded the release of Los Errantes.

 By this time, 100 deputies of the Chamber of Deputies openly supported the release of Ascaso, Durruti and Jover; additional supporters were gathered by the left-wing deputies André Berthon, Ernest Lafont, Vincent de Moro-Giafferi, Pierre Renaudel and René Richard (politician)|René Richard.
 The Poincaré government's persistence on the extradition began to threaten its continued position in power.
 On 11 February, Le Libertaire published a letter from the Ascaso, Durruti and Jover, in which they announced their intention to carry out a hunger strike.
-They had previously attempted a hunger strike, but had stopped after their supporters held a rally against it, so they asked their supporters to allow them to go through with it this time.
+Having previously stopped a planned hunger strike after their supporters held a rally against it, they asked their supporters to allow them to go through with it this time.
 They began their hunger strike two days later.